Many women have questions when they begin using Divigel®—that’s to be expected!

 Because Divigel® should be applied to clean and dry skin, many women choose to apply it after their daily bath or shower or at night before bed.
 The application site should be completely dry before dressing.

-Common side effects that may occur with Divigel® include headache; breast pain; irregular vaginal bleeding or spotting; stomach or abdominal cramps, bloating; nausea and vomiting; hair loss; fluid retention and vaginal yeast infection.
+Common side effects that may occur with Divigel® include irregular vaginal bleeding or spotting, breast tenderness, vaginal yeast infection, cold, and upper respiratory tract infection.

 These are not all the potential side effects.
 For more information, please read the Full Prescribing Information, or speak with your healthcare professional.